dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 ------------------------------------------------------------------------------
 ``{{ name | resuball('value1', 'value2', ..., 'valueN') }}``

-* value(mandatory) - string to replace in match
+* value(mandatory) - string to replace in match, can reference template variable name.

 Same as `replaceall`_ but instead of string replace this function runs python re substitute method, allowing the use of regular expression to match *old* values.

 **Example**